-Our proposed method use the probability $p(\chi^2)$ by requiring that the following two conditions are fulfilled:
+Our proposed method uses the probability $p(\chi^2)$ by requiring that the following two conditions are fulfilled:

-• no star-forming solutions with a probability higher than a fixed threshold $p{SF}$ exist;
+(i) no star-forming solutions with a probability higher than a fixed threshold $p{\rm SF}$ exist;

-• the best-fitting solution is characterized by an age t larger than the duration of the burst $\Delta t{burst}$ , and must have a probability $p \geq 30\%$ .
+(ii) the best-fitting solution is characterized by an age t larger than the duration of the burst Δt{burst} , and must have a probability $p \ge 30$ per cent.

-The first of these two criteria enforces the reliability and credibility of the candidates by requiring that no plausible star-forming solution alternative to the best-fit one exists; in practice, this is obtained by looking at the probability $p(\chi^2)$ of every model inside our multi-parameter grid (that includes dusty-star forming models as well as passive ones).
-We explicitly note that our criterion is based on the absolute value of the probability $p(\chi^2)$ , not on the density of the resulting models in the parameter space, as the latter would be indeed heavily altered by the (arbitrary) sampling of the models along the (many) free parameters.
+The first of these two criteria enforces the reliability and credibility of the candidates by requiring that no plausible star-forming solution alternative to the best-fit one exists; in practice, this is obtained by looking at the probability $p(\chi^2)$ of every model inside our multiparameter grid (that includes dusty-star forming models as well as passive ones).
+We explicitly note that our criterion is based on the absolute value of the probability $p(\chi^2)$, not on the density of the resulting models in the parameter space, as the latter would be indeed heavily altered by the (arbitrary) sampling of the models along the (many) free parameters.

-To assess the value of $p{SF}$ , we used a set of dedicated simulations, proceeding as follows.
+To assess the value of p{SF} , we used a set of dedicated simulations, proceeding as follows.
 We created a mock catalogue using the TH library, consisting of ~2500 star-forming models having H magnitudes of 23, 24 and 25.
-Each of these models was then replicated 10 times adding observational noise, consistently with the scatter of the distribution observed in each CANDELS pass-band; the full catalogue therefore consisted of ~25000 mock objects .
+Each of these models was then replicated 10 times adding observational noise, consistently with the scatter of the distribution observed in each CANDELS pass-band; the full catalogue therefore consisted of ~25 000 mock objects.
 Then, we used the TH library to fit these models.
-Around 1200 of them turned out to have a passive best-fit, showing that the effect of noise and models degeneracy can turn a star-forming observed source into a passive fit, with some 5% of chances.
-Our goal was therefore to make sure that the chosen criteria are stringent enough to avoid that any of these sources is confirmed as passive after the probabilistic selection.
-Unsurprisingly, these objects also had a non-zero probability of being fitted with a star-forming solution, although with a worst $\chi^2$ than the passive best-fit one; we found that the lowest probability of a star-forming solution is 12%.
-Considering that the simulation is an idealized case and in real photometric catalogues the uncertainties due to blending or varying depth must be taken into account, we decided to apply a more conservative threshold of $p{SF} = 5\%$ .
+Around 1200 of them turned out to have a passive best-fit, showing that the effect of noise and models degeneracy can turn a star-forming observed source into a passive fit, with some 5 per cent of chances.
+Our goal was therefore to make sure that the chosen criteria are stringent enough to avoid that any of these sources is confirmed as passive after the probabilities celection.
+Unsurprisingly, these objects also had a non-zero probability of being fitted with a star-forming solution, although with a worst χ^2 than the passive best-fitting one; we found that the lowest probability of a star-forming solution is 12 per cent.
+Considering that the simulation is an idealized case and in real photometric catalogues the uncertainties due to blending or varying depth must be taken into account, we decided to apply a more conservative threshold of $p{\rm SF} = 5$ per cent.